-You might not have heard of cross docking, but it just may be the solution to your eCommerce fulfillment problems.
+You might not have heard of cross docking, but it just may be the solution to your ecommerce fulfillment problems.
 This is a time when many online retailers are facing difficulty in keeping products in stock.
 Cross-docking can help your business ship orders faster and more efficiently.

-This year has brought a steep rise in demand for eCommerce products.
+This year has brought a steep rise in demand for ecommerce products.
 At the same time, a breakdown in global supply chains has made it harder to source inventory.
 If you aren’t able to keep products in stock, some items may be backordered.
 When your product is back in stock, you’ll want to ship back orders as quickly as possible.
 To do that, you need a way to speed up each step of the process.
-Crossdocking is a third-party logistics process that can prevent days of delay in your operations.
+Cross docking is a third-party logistics process that can prevent days of delay in your operations.

 What is cross docking?

 Cross docking is the process in which containers are unloaded from one truck at the receiving dock and reloaded onto a different truck at the shipping dock without being stored in the warehouse.
-First shipping containers arrive at the receiving dock by truck or rail, then the shipment is combined or split into different pieces, and finally those new pieces are loaded to head to their next destination.
+Products move directly across the warehouse from inbound to outbound shipping, skipping the storage phase entirely.

 Cross docking is used to efficiently and quickly transfer freight from one mode of transport to another.
 Full truckload freight (FTL) or less than truckload (LTL) freight is unloaded into the warehouse.
 Once there, workers load them onto an outbound truck for the next leg of their journey.
 The term cross-dock comes from the fact that freight is moved across from one dock to another without warehousing in between.

 In traditional warehousing, the answer to the question, “Why is cross docking used?” is simple.
 Cross-dock operations are useful because they simplify inbound and outbound transfer.
-Large retailers may use a crossdock system in a hub and spoke warehouse.
+Large retailers may use a cross dock system in a hub and spoke warehouse.
 Products arrive from manufacturers in a central warehouse.
 Using a cross docking system, they are processed and shipped to many different retail locations.

 Fulfillment innovations

 Cross docking has applications beyond multimodal freight shipments, however.
 Some 3PLs are turning their fulfillment centers into cross dock facilities.
-This innovation allows the eCommerce fulfillment warehouse to fill backorders using a cross docking strategy.
+This innovation allows the ecommerce fulfillment warehouse to fill backorders using a cross docking strategy.

 What are backorders?